krishnanlab/teaching/2019-fall_statgaps/README.md

 ## Description
 This is an advanced short (1-credit) course designed to:
-1. Discuss common misunderstandings & typical errors in the practice of statistical data analysis.
+1) Discuss common misunderstandings & typical errors in the practice of statistical data analysis.
-2. Provide a mental toolkit for critical thinking and enquiry of analytical methods and results.
+2) Provide a mental toolkit for critically thinking about statistical methods and results.

 Classes will involve lectures, discussions, hands-on exercises, and homework about concepts critical to the day-to-day use and consumption of quantitative/computational techniques.
 Please use this [course flyer](https://github.com/krishnanlab/teaching/blob/master/2019-fall_statgaps/CMSE890-310_Nov06_Flyer.pdf) to help spread the word.

 **Note**
 Open to both undergraduate and graduate students.
 Counts toward the CMSE minor, graduate certificates, and dual PhD.
-Please email Heather Johnson at john1451@msu.edu for an override.
+Please email Heather Johnson at john1451@msu.edu if you need an override.

 **Prerequisites**
-This is *not* an introductory course in statistics or programming.
-We will assume: 1) Familiarity with basic statistics & probability.
-2) Ability to do basic data wrangling, analyses, & visualization using R or Python.
-- Strongly recommended MSU courses: CMSE 201 and CMSE 890 Sec 301-or-304 and Sec 302.
+To get the most out of this course, it would be ideal if you have:
+1) Familiarity with introductory statistics and probability, and
+2) Basic experience with data wrangling, analysis, and visualization using R/Python.

-- Check out some [recommended online preparatory materials](https://github.com/krishnanlab/teaching/tree/master/2019-fall_statgaps/README.md#recommended-preparatory-materials) listed below that you can use to refresh all these concetps.
+Check out some [recommended online preparatory materials](https://github.com/krishnanlab/teaching/tree/master/2019-fall_statgaps/README.md#recommended-preparatory-materials) that you can use to refresh all these concetps.

-CMSE 201 or CMSE 301-304 or equivalent with programming experience and two semesters of introductory biology (LB 144 and 145 OR BS 161 and 162 OR BS 181H and 182H, or equivalent).
+* For introductory courses in statistics, please checkout a number of good ones offered in STT.
 Statistics at the level of STT 231 is strongly recommended.

-Basically, it would be assumed that you:
-- know how to code in one of the mainstream languages like Python or R,
-- have an understanding of basic statistics and probability, and
-- have studied basic genetics, molecular biology, and cellular biology.
+* If you would like introdocutory courses in programming (in R or Python) and in how to do statistical analysis in R or Python, please ckeckout CMSE 201 or CMSE 301-304.
+* Some background in introductory biology would also be nice, for instance LB 144 and 145 OR BS 161 and 162 OR BS 181H and 182H, or equivalent.

 ### Courve Survey
-Please fill-out the [course survey](TBD) to help me know better about your background, motivation, etc.
+Please fill-out the [course survey](https://docs.google.com/forms/d/e/1FAIpQLSdXveM43WpEoKSiCpc2DSSZd6pCE9PZg2KSwm00IngR9XMRPA/viewform?usp=sf_link) to help me know better understand your background, motivation, etc., and provide advice on whether this course is right for you.

-## Instructor Contact Information
+## Instructor
 Arjun Krishnan | ...
 :------------ | :------------
 Affiliation | Dept. Computational Mathematics, Science, and Engineering</br>Dept. Biochemistry and Molecular Biology